digitalocean/terraform-provider-digitalocean/docs/data-sources/app.md

 * `environment_slug` - An environment slug describing the type of this app.
 * `instance_size_slug` - The instance size to use for this component.
 * `instance_count` - The amount of instances that this component should be scaled to.
 * `git` - A Git repo to use as the component's source.
 The repository must be able to be cloned without authentication.
-Only one of `git`, `github` or `gitlab`  may be set
+Only one of `git`, `github` or `gitlab`  may be set.
   - `repo_clone_url` - The clone URL of the repo.
   - `branch` - The name of the branch to use.
 * `github` - A GitHub repo to use as the component's source.
 DigitalOcean App Platform must have [access to the repository](https://cloud.digitalocean.com/apps/github/install).
 Only one of `git`, `github`, `gitlab`, or `image` may be set.